-Please contact the parish office at 781-326-0550 as soon as possible if someone is gravely ill or in the hospital.
-Arrangements can also be made for Communion to be brought to the home.
+Please contact the parish office at 781.326.0550 as soon as possible if somebody you love is gravely ill or in the hospital in need of the sacrament of the Anointing of the Sick.
+Also, arrangements can be made for Holy Communion to be brought to people’s homes if they are unable to get to Mass.

 Theology of the Anointing of the Sick